Pip-Install-Party/Tokenization/README.md

-# Component 3 - Recusrive Descent Parser
+# Component 3 - Recursive Descent Parser

 This program will use a series of deterministic finite state automata (DFAs) to remove comments from input file(s), tokenize the contents, and concrete syntax tree (CST) using a recursive descent parsing technique.

 Authored by: [Blake Marshall](https://github.com/officialblake), [Brandon Robinson](https://github.com/brandonuscg), [Holden Ea](https://github.com/holdenkea), [Rolando Yax](https://github.com/Ryax3), and [Jacob Sellers](https://github.com/JacobS999).

-## Running the program:
+## Running the program

 This project can be run via make.